 Mezcal is a traditional Mexican spirit made from agave, a type of plant which is mostly found in Mexico.
 The drink is produced in nine Mexican states and consumed all over the world.
-Together with tequila, mezcal reached a retail volume of more than 270 million liters worldwide in 2015, an amount that has increased every year since 2010.
+Together with tequila, mezcal reached a retail volume of more than 38.5 million 9-liter cases worldwide in 2020.
 Only considering luxury brands, tequila and mezcal are expected to reach a retail value of more than one billion British pounds by 2020.

 In Mexico, mezcal is considered one of the most popular alcoholic beverages.
 As of 2017, the drink accounted for 1.9 percent of spirits consumption in Mexico.
 Among alcohol drinkers, 31.7 percent like to drink mezcal, with consumption of the agave-based beverage being slightly higher among men than it is among women.
 Apart from the differences in consumption related to gender, preference for the drink also varies depending on age, as people in their thirties and forties tend to consume more mezcal than those of other generations.
 Within this age range, almost 35 percent of alcohol consumers have had mezcal in the previous year.

 To fulfil the growing local and international demand, Mexico’s mezcal production has increased from 1.45 million liters in 2014 to more than five million liters in 2018, with an average growth rate of almost 38 percent per year.
 The most produced category is 'Mezcal Artesanal', making up 92 percent of the drink’s production volume.
 Artisanal mezcal is produced through different traditional methods and its manufacture processes depend on its region of origin.